AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-56/acsd-62475-fixes-gift-card-merging-issues-in-the-cart.md

 ---
 title: 'ACSD-62475: Fixes gift card merging issues in the cart'
 description: Apply the ACSD-62475 patch to fix the Adobe Commerce issue where gift card products with different details are incorrectly merged into a single line item in the cart.
-feature: Gift
+feature: Shopping Cart, Quotes
 role: Admin, Developer
 ---
 # ACSD-62475: Fixes gift card merging issues in the cart

 The ACSD-62475 patch fixes the issue where gift card products with different details are incorrectly merged into a single line item in the cart.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.56 is installed.
-The patch ID is ACSD-61522.
+The patch ID is ACSD-62475.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions